tail-call/kbb/README.md

  - [ ] BUG: Text objects are not passable
  - [ ] BUG: Text objects render over other objects
  - [ ] BUG: Game crashes when pressing any key in focus mode
- - [ ] BUG: Game crashes when opening a console
  - [ ] BUG: Recruiting doesn't work
  - [ ] BUG: Life bars are concealed behind other entities